-- Continuing to grow our social media messaging - Working to get more coverage in local and state level newspapers - Trying to get coverage in other mediums such as radio and TV news

-- Continuing to develop our website and our state party newsletter - Making greater use of advertising efforts such as flyers, pamphlets, and letters to the editor - Attending more events in communities across the state in order to expand public awareness and form positive relationships with people and groups within these communities - Work to put on our own events to help build our party's membership, public presence, and organization - The use of activist techniques designed to help attract attention to our cause. - Increased use of email, phone calls, and letters to important and local elected officials

-It is also clear that in order to build greater support for our party that we will need to address the problem of the misinformation and propaganda that the alcohol industry and its wet supporters have long spread throughout the state.
-For this we need to respond by informing people in the state about the harmful nature of alcohol, the damages it causes to society, about the benefits of teetotalism, about the benefits of strong laws against alcohol, about the need to abolish the alcohol industry, and the actual history of temperance and prohibition in our country.
+- Continuing to grow our social media messaging - Working to get more coverage in local and state-level newspapers - Trying to get coverage in other mediums such as radio and TV news - Continuing to develop our website and our state party newsletter - Making greater use of advertising efforts such as flyers, pamphlets, and letters to the editor - Attending more events in communities across the state in order to expand public awareness and form positive relationships with people and groups within these communities - Work to put on our own events to help build our party's membership, public presence, and organization - The use of activist techniques designed to help attract attention to our cause. - Increased use of email, phone calls, and letters to important and local elected officials misinformation and propaganda that the alcohol industry and its wet supporters have long spread throughout the state.
+For this, we need to respond by informing people in the state about the harmful nature of alcohol, the damages it causes to society, about the benefits of teetotalism, about the benefits of strong laws against alcohol, about the need to abolish the alcohol industry, and the actual history of temperance and prohibition in our country.
 In order to do this, we must forge connections with community groups, health groups, educators, faith groups, historians, and the like, convince them of these things, and work with them to help inform the public.